SYLLABUS

 No textbook will be used.
 Instead award-winning, interactive, informative, and practical lecture notes (based on GeeksforGeeks, TutorialsPoint, W3Schools, JavaTPoint, and other online documents and user manuals) and detailed and precise class instructions will be provided.
 Collectively, the lecture notes and instructions are more like a small book, which supplies much more information than regular notes do and makes the subject studies much easier.
 Students will not have problem learning the subjects or taking the exams after studying them and doing programming exercises.

 This course gives a study of the object-oriented programming, using the Java language.
-It is a programming-intensive course and each student is required to design and implement several Java programming exercises on her/his own.
+It is a practical and no-nonsense course and each student is required to design and implement several Java programming exercises on her/his own.
 Topics include, but are not limited to:

 • Object-oriented programming and concepts,